bonecrusher238/HTB-GUI/README.md

-The setup will move the files to /usr/local/bin, so they are executeable from anywhere Running the system auto config will set varibles in your system that allow you to shorten the wordlists this is to make life easier and only works with ZSH shell
+The setup will move the files to /usr/local/bin, so they are executeable from anywhere Running the system auto config will set varibles in your system that allow you to shorten the wordlists this is to make life easier and only works with ZSH shell, There is also a backup located in the Bin Folder

 For example:
  /usr/share/wordlists/rockyou.txt = $WL_rockyou